kwinglee/UrbanRuralChina/README.md

 ##Additional files##
 The folder individualPlotsForAllData contains the rural-urban boxplots for each taxon, gene, metadata, and metabolite.
 These are the outputs from the model results for each type of data (otuModel_16s.R, metabolonModel.R, metadataModel.R, minikraken_otuModel_China.R, and humann_otuModel_China_unlog.R).

+The folder additionalFigures contains additional figures that may be of interest to the reader but were not included in the main manuscript.

+Both of these folders contain a Legend.txt that describes the files in the folder.